KKBOX/CompassApp/lib/ruby/jruby/listen-1.3.1-patched/README.md

 want to force the use of the polling adapter, either use the `:force_polling` option while initializing the listener or call the `#force_polling` method on your listener before starting it.

+It is also possible to force the use of a particular adapter, by using the `:force_adapter` option.
+This option skips the usual adapter choosing mechanism and uses the given adapter class instead.
+The adapter choosing mechanism requires write permission to your watched directories and will needlessly load code, which isn't always desirable.

 ## Polling fallback